virustotalop/classy/README.md

 # classyjava

-An attempt to write a half-decent textbook by an undergraduate student.
+An attempt to write a half-decent textbook by an graduate student.

 Written as an exercise to teach programming, specifically Java, from the ground up.